sveneisenschmidt/yay/README.md

   <img alt="Yay!
 Demo" src="docs/src/teaser.gif" />
 </p>

+## Features

+- Achievements
+- Activity Stream
+- API
+- Goals
+- Leaderboards
+- Notifications
+- Player Levels

+**Developer Highlights**
+- Deploy and run everywhere with Docker
+- Fast and easy to learn, runs on PHP 7 and MySQL
+- Easy to customise through a single configuration format
+- All functions are exposed through a JSON based API

 ## Documentation

 Documentation can be found in the [docs folder](docs/README.md).
 Want to try it out or develop it further?
 Please see the [Contributing](docs/contributing.md) documentation.
 It provides everything to get you started. **Yay!
 Isn't that awesome?!**